bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Creating new internal dependencies and using gazelle to update bazel
 - Adding an a new external Go dependency and the Go vendoring
 - Running and implementing Go tests with bazel
-- Covering other rules in rules_go
+- Learing about other rules in rules_go

 ## About Bazel and Go

-This tutorial is going to cover how bazel support the programming language Go.
+This tutorial is going to cover how Bazel supports the programming language Go.
 [Bazel](https://bazel.build) is an open-source build and test application that supports the software development lifecycle.
 Bazel strives to allow a developer to have hermetic and deterministic builds, testing, packaging and deployment.
-This build tool supports multiple languages and builds binaries for multiple platforms.
+This build tool supports multiple languages and cross compilation for different operating systems and hardware architecture.

-Of the multiple languages that bazel supports includes [Go](https://go.dev).
-Go is an open-source programming languages that was created by Google.
+One of software languages that Bazel supports includes [Go](https://go.dev).
+Go is an open-source programming language that was created by Google.
+Now that we have some background about Bazel now lets cover some Bazel concepts.

 One of the concepts within bazel is a rule.
 A bazel rule defines a series of actions and outputs.
 Toolchains is another concept/part of bazel.
 The toolchain framework, is a way for rule authors to decouple their rule logic from platform-based selection of tools.
-So we need a rule (or rule set) that provides a toolchain to support a programming language.
+So we need a rule, or usually a set of rules (ruleset) that provides a toolchain to support a programming language.
 The bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
-These rules provides the following support:
+This ruleset provides the following support:

 - Building go libraries, binaries, and tests
 - Vendoring and dependency management